yegor256/blog/_posts/2017/jun/2017-06-06-gluten-free-management.md

 stories, and smiles, shielding your <del>slaves</del> people from the reality and its threats.

+{% quote Truth hurts and modern management is not about hurting people, it's about making them happy. %}

 **Be Politically Correct**.
 How many [latinx](http://www.huffingtonpost.com/entry/why-people-are-using-the-term-latinx_us_57753328e4b0cc0fa136a159)
 are in your team?
 What about gays and transsexuals?